ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 2. Estimating from repeatability

 ### Estimating uncertainty from a scale
 The first comes from using a graduated scale, like that of a ruler.
 For a scale, we say that the uncertainty is half of the smallest division on the scale.
 So if we were to use a standard meter stick that has 1-mm divisions, we would say that our uncertainty is $\pm 0.5$ mm.
 For a digital display, we say that the error is half of the last digit displayed.
 That is, if we were using an electronic balance to measure the mass of a stone and read $52$ g, then we would say our uncertainty is $\pm 0.5$ g.
-Thus we would report the stone&rsquo;s mass as $52.0 \pm 0.5 g$.
+Thus we would report the stone's mass as $52.0 \pm 0.5 g$.

 ### Estimating uncertainty from repeatability
 The second way we estimate uncertainty is by repeated measurement.
 Often times this allows us to quantify a more complex measurement.
-For instance, if we were to be use a stopwatch to time how long someone was in the air when they jumped, we shouldn&rsquo;t report the uncertainty by half of the last digit displayed.
+For instance, if we were to be use a stopwatch to time how long someone was in the air when they jumped, we shouldn't report the uncertainty by half of the last digit displayed.
 This is because our reaction time, how quickly we can press the start and stop button, is much larger than the precision of the stopwatch.
 Our reaction time makes it much harder to estimate the uncertainty of our measurement.

 In order to quantify the uncertainty of the stopwatch we will need to repeat our measurement multiple times and perform some statistical analysis.